carpentries/glosario/README.md

 ## FAQ

-Why not just link to Wikipedia?
+-   **Why not just link to Wikipedia?**
-:   We expect that many glossary definitions will do so,
-    but Wikipedia articles are explanations, not definitions.
+    We expect that many glossary definitions will do so, but Wikipedia articles are explanations, not definitions.

-YAML is hard for people to edit—why not use something else for the glossary file?
+-   **YAML is hard for people to edit—why not use something else for the glossary file?**
-:   Because other formats are just as hard to edit (e.g., JSON)
-    or make one-to-many relationships hard to express (e.g., CSV).
+    Because other formats are just as hard to edit (e.g., JSON) or make one-to-many relationships hard to express (e.g., CSV).